beaucarnes/c-py/TUTORIAL.md

 #### HINTS

-- Make sure to surround each item with parenthesis.
+- Make sure to surround each item with quotation marks.

 ## 140. Create an empty list